felisariaurora/Autonomous_Driving_and_Adas_Technologies/2D _Semantic_Segmentation/README.md

 <a name="-project-overview"></a>
 ## 🇺🇸 Project Overview

-This repository contains the implementation and experimental results for the **2D Semantic Segmentation** project, developed for the *Advanced Driver Assistance Systems* course at the University of Parma.
+This repository contains the implementation and experimental results for the **2D Semantic Segmentation** project.

 The project performs a systematic comparison between two major deep learning architectures — **U-Net** (implemented from scratch) and **DeepLabV3+** (with multiple training strategies) — applied to the [Cityscapes Dataset](https://www.cityscapes-dataset.com/) for pixel-level urban scene understanding.